natnguyen215/lab-llm/README.md

 One downside of using the `-s` operator is that it overwrites our default system prompt, and we got very verbose output.
 Another way to create prompts is via heredocs and command substitution.
-The command below is similar to the command above but reuses are standard system prompt.
+The command below is similar to the command above but reuses our standard system prompt.
 ```
 $ qwen <<EOF
 Explain the output of the command: